tomheon/diffscuss/README.md

 ## The Format in a Nutshell

-Diffscuss adds a single beginning-of-line character to the unified diff format: %, which marks the beginning of a comment line.
-Lines beginning with %* are comment headers, and lines beginning with %- are comment bodies.
+Diffscuss piggybacks on unified diff comments (which are indicated by a leading #), with the consequence that a legal diffscuss file is still a legal diff, just with some extra comments (which ```patch``` and related should ignore).
+Lines beginning with #* are considered diffscuss comment headers, and lines beginning with #- are diffscuss comment bodies.
 The number of * or - characters indicates reply threading.